chriskrycho/v4.chriskrycho.com/2014/the-new-covenant.txt

 Author: Chris Krycho
 Date: 2014-05-11 20:00
 Title: The "New" Covenant
-Description: Although it is tempting to view the New Covenant promised by Jeremiah as marking a sharp break with what came before, a careful reading of the text points us in another direction.
+Summary: Although it is tempting to view the New Covenant promised by Jeremiah as marking a sharp break with what came before, a careful reading of the text points us in another direction.
 Category: theology
 Tags: M. Div., SEBTS
 Template: formats/class